Luke ShawEnglish Footballer

-Luke Shaw is an English footballer who is currently at Premier League club Manchester United.
+Luke Shaw is an English footballer who plays as a left-back for Manchester United.

 • Date of birth: 12 July 1995

-• Place of birth: Kingston upon Thames, United Kingdom
+• Place of birth: Kingston upon Thames, England

 • Nationality: English